-Members can request up to £3,000 per proposal.
-Eligible expenses and proposal instructions are outlined in the following pages.
-If your project requires more financial support (up to £10,000), you might consider applying to our Film Exhibition Fund.
+If your project requires less financial support (up to £3,000), you might consider applying to our Film Exhibition Fund - Pitch Pot scheme.

 Note that we are not able to fund 100% of project costs.
-While we do not have a set percentage requirement for match funding, we expect to see box office income and other support - whether in cash, volunteer time or other in-kind contributions - included in the budget.
+While we do not have a set percentage requirement for match funding, we expect to see box office income and other support, whether in cash, volunteer time or other in-kind contributions, included in the budget.

+FUND DETAILS

-FUND DETAILS When is the deadline?
+When is the deadline?

-This is a rolling fund so proposals can be made at any time from 01 April 2023 - 16 February 2024.
-Proposals should be submitted at least 4 weeks in advance of their project start date to allow time for assessment, project development and marketing lead-in.
+Proposals can be submitted at any time from 01 April 2023 to 1 December 2025 but they should be received by the FHN team at least 6 weeks in advance of the project start date to allow time for assessment, project development and marketing lead-in.

 When will I hear back?